 Proposed activities, discoveries, new information and changes potentially affecting the 2010 SRS CA are documented in this and earlier Annual Summary reports, and a consolidated list of changes since the 2010 CA is documented in this report.
-The impact to the CA of changes arising from these new PA baselines is expected to be minor for the following reasons: The primary contributors to the SRS CA dose impact at the UTR POA are the H-Canyon and Mixed Waste Management Facility (MWMF), contributing 68% and 9%, respectively, to the dose impact at that POA.
-The combined contribution to the UTR dose impact from all PA's (SDF, E-Area LLWF, FTF and HTF) is ~2% of this total.
+The impact to the CA of changes arising from updated performance assessment (PA) baselines [i.e., Saltstone Disposal Facility (SDF), E-Area Low-Level Waste Facility (ELLWF), and F & H Tank Farm (FTF & HTF) closures] is expected to be minor for the following reasons: The primary contributors to the SRS CA dose impact at the Upper Three Runs (UTR) point of assessment (POA) are the H-Canyon and Mixed Waste Management Facility (MWMF), contributing 68% and 9%, respectively, to the dose impact at that POA.
+The combined contribution to the UTR dose impact from all PA's (SDF, ELLWF, FTF and HTF) is ~2% of this total.